bhanujabhatt/VR_Assignment1_BhanujaBhatt_MT2024030/readme.md

 ### conclusion

-1)BFMatcher is going to try all the possibilities (which is the meaning of "Brute Force" and hence it will find the best matches.
+1)BFMatcher is going to try all the possibilities (which is the meaning of "Brute Force" and hence it will find the best matches.<br>
 2)FLANN, meaning "Fast Library for Approximate Nearest Neighbors", will be much faster but will find an approximate nearest neighbors.
-WE ARE USING bf because there are only 2 images we are planning to stich 3)BFMatcher.match()
+WE ARE USING bf because there are only 2 images we are planning to stich<br>
+3)BFMatcher.match()
-Finds the best match for each descriptor in the query set.
+Finds the best match for each descriptor in the query set.<br>
 4)BFMatcher.knnMatch()
-Finds the k best matches for each descriptor.
+Finds the k best matches for each descriptor.<br>
 5)KNN provides a larger set of candidate features.